binarygraka/master-thesis-template/README.md

 *  Leave `german` as option of the documentclass in `thesis.tex` if you want German as language and remove it, if you want to use English.
 *  Make sure your installation supports `BibLatex` and you compile the template with `BibLatex`, otherwise the bibliography cannot be generated.
 *  Don't remove `custombib` from the options of the documentclass in `thesis.tex`.
-*  If you remove `customtitlespacing` from the options of the documentlcass in `thesis.tex`, the titlespacings are not as defined in the guidelines anymore.
-However, the difference is very small.
+*  If you remove `customtitlespacing` from the options of the documentclass in `thesis.tex`, the title spacings will not match the guidelines anymore.
+The difference, however, is very small.
 I like it better without this option.
+*  If you remove `customtitlestyle` from the options of the documentclass in `thesis.tex`, the title styles will not match the guidelines anymore.

 :warning: If you switch between English and German, it can happen that some errors appear on the first compilation of PDFLateX.
 Just compile it again and it works.